 The majority of the commercial land is located along Route 13.
-There are various shopping plazas along the main corridor of the highway, including the Four Corners Plaza and Chesapeake Square.
+There are various shopping plazas along the main corridor of the highway, including the Four Corners Plaza.
 There is also a small concentration of businesses along Main Street, the Town's original business district (Town of Onley Comprehensive Plan, 2017).
-Just outside of the Town limits are additional concentrated business areas such as the Riverside Shore Memorial Hospital and a Wal-Mart, which is actually built partially in the Town limits and partially in the unincorporated area of Accomack County.
+Just outside of the Town limits are additional concentrated business areas such as the Riverside Shore Memorial Hospital, Chesapeake Square, and Wal-Mart, which is actually built partially in the Town limits and partially in the unincorporated area of Accomack County.